manticoresoftware/manticoresearch/manual/Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md

 You can insert new documents with values for all fields of the index or only part of them.
 In this case the other fields will be filled with their default values (0 for scalar types, empty string for text types).

-Expressions are not currently supported in `INSERT` and the values should be explicitly specified.
+Expressions are currently not supported in `INSERT` and the values should be explicitly specified.

-The ID field/value can be omitted as RT index supports [auto-id](../Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md#Auto-ID) functionality.
-You can use "0" as the id value to force automatic ID generation.
+The ID field/value can be omitted as RT and PQ indexes support [auto-id](../Adding_documents_to_an_index/Adding_documents_to_a_real-time_index.md#Auto-ID) functionality.
+You can also use `0` as the id value to force automatic ID generation.
 Rows with duplicate IDs will not be overwritten by `INSERT`.
 You can use [REPLACE](../Updating_documents/REPLACE.md) for that.

+Note, when you use the HTTP JSON protocol node `doc` is mandatory, all the values should be provided inside it.

 <!-- intro -->
 ##### SQL: